-There is no vaccine to prevent it, travellers need to prevent mosquito bites using repellant with DEET, light-coloured loose fitting clothing and when indoors, screen windows, use air conditioning and insecticides.
+There is no vaccine to prevent it, travelers need to prevent mosquito bites using repellent with DEET, light-coloured loose fitting clothing and when indoors, screen windows, use air conditioning and insecticides.
 Mosquitoes infected with the dengue virus are hard to avoid, they live in both rural and urban areas, bite during the daytime and some have a preference to live indoors in close contact with humans.

 Food and Water while travelling: